 The merger and the MAE clause

-Note that some companies refer to a MAE clause as a material adverse change, or MAC, clause, but they’re more or less the same thing.
+Note that some companies refer to an MAE clause as a material adverse change, or MAC, clause.
+But they’re more or less the same thing.
 In fact, arbitrageurs always call it the MAE clause, regardless of how it’s actually characterized in the merger agreement.

-Please note that we’ve included only an excerpt of the MAE clause below to limit the legalese.
+Please note that I’ve paraphrased the MAE clause below to limit the legalese.
 You should still read and understand the actual language in the merger agreement.

-This excerpt shows standard MAE language.
+This excerpt is standard MAE language.
 The carve-outs follow in the next two parts of this series.
-In this case, there’s a disproportionate effect clause.
-Thus, if something affects either company in a disproportionate way, compared to other companies in Starz’s industry, then it’s still a MAE.
+But in this case, there’s a disproportionate effect clause.
+So if these carve-outs affect either company in a disproportionate way compared to other companies in NetSuite’s industry, then it’s still an MAE.

 Merger arbitrage resources

-Investors who are interested in trading in the tech sector can look at the iShares Global Tech ETF (IXN).
+Investors interested in trading in the technology sector can look at the iShares Global Technology ETF (IXN).